mlearning-security/countermeasures-against-backdoor-attacks/README.md

-This is a Python implementaion for Jupyter/Colab Notebooks of "Countermeasures against Backdoor Attackstowards Malware Detectors".
+This is a Python implementaion for Jupyter/Colab Notebooks of "Countermeasures against Backdoor Attacks　towards Malware Detectors".

 The datasets used in our validation (EMBER) are not included in the repository.